 - Take advantage of the clothing, stationary and gift items from the UTSC Bookstore, located on the third floor of the Bladen Wing.

-- Take in the beautiful scenery from the Humanities Wing Patio (H Wing) or take a walk in “the valley.”
+- Take in the beautiful scenery from the Humanities Wing Patio (H Wing).
 Ask your Coach or staff from the AA&CC for more information.

 - If you’ll be in Residence, drop by the Student Residence Centre to chat with Residence representatives (Ask your Coach to direct you to the Student Residence Centre).

 - Visit the Toronto Pan Am Sports Complex, home to our Athletics and Recreation Department and for your use FREE when you come to campus in September.